 Now have your friend observe while you “blip” the throttle.
 Blipping means quickly snapping the throttle open a quarter-turn or so, then back to where it was.
 Quickly — the blip should last less than a half a second.
 You get a “brmmmm!” engine note that quickly rises in pitch then returns to normal.
 Your friend will tell you that the front forks de-compressed for the moment after the blip.
 That makes sense — it’s the opposite of braking.
 Extra caution: keep the blip small and brief until you get a feel for how much fork decompression you get — too much and you may lift your front wheel right off the ground, which makes your bike very hard to control.

 This is very important.
 We are not talking about accelerating.
-The blip should last a fraction of a second, and you should travel only a metre or two at the higher engine speed.
+The blip should last a fraction of a second, and you should travel only a metre or two3-6 feet at the higher engine speed.
 We don’t mean you hear “bwaaaaaaaAAAH” and accelerate down the road.

 Now find a stable obstacle in a safe place.
-A 10 cm. speed bump in a quiet parking lot is ideal.
-Approach it at a moderate speed (20 Km/h or so).
-Brake to slow down if necessary, but finish braking several metres before you reach the obstacle.
+A 10 cm.4-inch speed bump in a quiet parking lot is ideal.
+Approach it at a moderate speed (20 Km/h or so10 mph or so).
+Brake to slow down if necessary, but finish braking several metres5-10 feet before you reach the obstacle.
 Then, just before you hit the bump, blip the throttle.

 Again, blip quickly.
 You want to accelerate for just a fraction of a second, and time this so your forks decompress just before you hit the bump.